 Vega de Liordes, Castilla y León

-On January 7th last year, the State Meteorological Agency (Aemet) confirmed that Spain recorded its coldest temperature ever since records began.
-This was a freezing cold −35.8 °C. This was registered in Vega de Liordes, located within the Picos de Europa National Park in the province of León, and is well below the coldest temperature ever recorded in the UK, which was −27.2 °C in Scotland in 1995.
+On January 7th 2021, Spain's weather agency Aemet confirmed that Spain recorded its coldest temperature ever since records began.
+This was a freezing cold −35.8 °C. It was recorded in Vega de Liordes, located within the Picos de Europa National Park in the province of León, and is well below the coldest temperature ever recorded in the UK, which was −27.2 °C in Scotland in 1995.

 This was not the first time the region of Castilla y León recorded record-breaking low temperatures.
 In the city of Burgos, temperatures of -22°C and -21°C were registered in 1975 and 1885 respectively.